Summer Art Sale

 Our Lady of Sorrows embodies Mary after the death of her child, Jesus.
 Seven different swords pierce her heart, symbolic of seven events in her child's life and death that brought her sorrow.

 Goddess of Grief was the first in the Holy Women Icons of Grief Series.
 She embodies the grief and loss of a sister who mourns the death of her younger brother.

 Borghild is a Norse goddess who dedicates her life to avenging her brother’s death.
 She poisons her brother’s murderer.
 Borghild is often associated with the mist and the moon.

-Also included in the tiny gallery are three revolutionary holy women from mythology, history, and today:
+Also included in the tiny gallery are three revolutionary holy women from history.

 Sojourner Truth gave a stirring speech at the 1851 Ohio Women's Convention by asking "ain't I a woman?" in relation to the way white women are treated better than black women.
 After selling the original icon of Sojourner Truth icon in 2009, I repainted her in 2016 because her message resonates with contemporary needs for justice and equality for black women.

 Dolores Huerta is a civil rights activist and labor leader.
 Co-founder of the National Farmworkers Association, she is one of the few women awesome enough to be called a Holy Woman Icon while she is still living.